ttvpro007/ttvpro007.github.io/src/components/README.md

 ## 🎬 Animation Integration

-All components now use the centralized animation system instead of hardcoded animations.
+All components use the centralized animation system instead of hardcoded animations.
 This provides:

 - **Consistency** across all components
 - **Maintainability** - changes in one place affect all components